 Credit risk arises from the possibility that counterparties may not be able to settle their obligations as agreed resulting in a financial loss.
 The primary exposure to credit risk arises from Trade receivables and Unbilled revenue.
 These are unsecured and are managed by the Company through a system of periodically assessing the financial reliability of customers, taking into account the financial condition, current economic trends, and analysis of historical bad debts and ageing of accounts receivables.
-There was one customer who accounted for more than 10% of the accounts receivable as of March 31, 2024 and one customer as of March 31, 2023; and there were two customer who accounted for more than 10% of revenues for the year ended March 31, 2024 and four customer for the year ended March 31, 2023.
+There was four customer who accounted for more than 10% of the accounts receivable as of March 31, 2025 and one customer as of March 31, 2024;.
 There is no significant concentration of credit risk.
 The Company uses the expected credit loss ('ECL') method to assess the loss allowance for Trade receivables and unbilled revenue taking into account primarily the historical trends and analysis of bad debts.
 The company does not expect any credit risk or impairment in respect of amounts lent to its subsidiaries, associates and joint ventures, if any.